ponaroth/weather-buddy/README.md

 A weather app with virtual pet to keep you company!

-What we used for our app:
+### What we used for our app:
 * Weather API
 * Linear Constraints
-* Image View with vectors to display our charager
+* Image View with vectors to display our character

 # Dean

+### Tasks:
+* Find free weather API
+* Implement API in our Android app
+* Learn how to call for data from API for us to display

 # Brian

+### Tasks:
+* Design app character (Buddy)
+* Create app design (Main Fragment)
+* Find Wallpapers to use with app

 # Ashley

+### Tasks:
+* Vectorize the character to display on app
+* Have the character adapt to the weather (Changes color and state)
+* Have the wallpaper adapt to the time of day
+* Have the icons adapt to weather conditions

 # Margarita

+### Tasks:
+* Create settings fragment to update/change the city
+* Have the user input update the location for the API
+* Have API update the weather conditions

 ## Getting Started